Wisdom of the crowd: Challenges and solution approaches

 Crowds tend to work best when there is a correct answer to the question being posed, such as a question about geography or mathematics.
 When there is not a precise answer crowds can come to arbitrary conclusions.
 Wisdom-of-the-crowd algorithms thrive when individual responses exhibit proximity and a symmetrical distribution around the correct, albeit unknown, answer.
 This symmetry allows errors in responses to cancel each other out during the averaging process.
 Conversely, these algorithms may falter when the subset of correct answers is limited, failing to counteract random biases.
 This challenge is particularly pronounced in online settings where individuals, often with varying levels of expertise, respond anonymously.
 Some "wisdom-of-the-crowd" algorithms tackle this issue using expectation–maximization voting techniques.
-The Wisdom-IN-the-crowd (WICRO) algorithm offers a one-pass classification solution.
+The wisdom-in-the-crowd (WICRO) algorithm offers a one-pass classification solution.
 It gauges the expertise level of individuals by assessing the relative "distance" between them.
 Specifically, the algorithm identifies experts by presuming that their responses will be relatively "closer" to each other when addressing questions within their field of expertise.
 This approach enhances the algorithm's ability to discern expertise levels in scenarios where only a small subset of participants possess proficiency in a given domain, mitigating the impact of potential biases that may arise during anonymous online interactions.

 The wisdom of the crowd effect is easily undermined.
-Social influence can cause the average of the crowd answers to be inaccurate, while the geometric mean and the median are more robust.
-This relies on knowing an individual's uncertainty and trust of their estimate.
+Social influence can cause the average of the crowd's answers to be inaccurate, while the geometric mean and the median are more robust.
+This relies on knowing an individual's uncertainty and trust in their estimate.
 The average answer of individuals who are knowledgeable about a topic will vary from the average of individuals who know nothing of the topic.
 A simple average of knowledgeable and inexperienced opinions will be less accurate than one in which the weighting of the average is based on the uncertainty and trust of their answer.

 Organizations that leverage the wisdom of the crowd may undermine the learning of their own members.
 When organizations make decisions leveraging the wisdom of the crowds, contrarian opinions are marginalized and not acted upon.
 Correspondingly, contrarian voters never receive feedback as their opinion is not turned into action.

-Experiments run by the Swiss Federal Institute of Technology found that when a group of people were asked to answer a question together they would attempt to come to a consensus which would frequently cause the accuracy of the answer to decrease.
+Experiments run by the Swiss Federal Institute of Technology found that when a group of people was asked to answer a question together they would attempt to come to a consensus which would frequently cause the accuracy of the answer to decrease.
 One suggestion to counter this effect is to ensure that the group contains a population with diverse backgrounds.

 Research from the Good Judgment Project showed that teams organized in prediction polls can avoid premature consensus and produce aggregate probability estimates that are more accurate than those produced in prediction markets.